Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 As you build your automation and notification logic, you may want to test it before the actual upgrade is available.
 The Azure portal and rest api has the ability to send a special test upgrade available notification, which you can use to verify your automation logic.
 The message will be similar to the real notification, but the title will be prefixed with "[Test]" and the description will be different.
 You can send test notifications after you've configured your upgrade preference to Manual.
 The test notifications are sent in batches every 15 minutes.

-To send a special test upgrade available notification please use this command:
+To send a special test upgrade available notification, use this command:

 ```bash
 ASEidPROD=$(az appservice ase show --name $ASENamePROD --resource-group $ASEResourceGroupNamePROD --query id --output tsv)
 az rest --method POST --uri "${ASEidPROD}/testUpgradeAvailableNotification?api-version=2022-03-01"
 ```

 You can also use [Azure portal](https://portal.azure.com) to send test notifications.
-You can find more information about test notifications on this site [Send test notifications](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp#send-test-notifications)
+You can find more information about test notifications at [Send test notifications](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp#send-test-notifications).

 **Check your mailbox and approve the redirection traffic from the primary region to the secondary region and upgrade process**

 ![Approve or reject email]({{site.baseurl}}/media/2022/10/aprove-or-reject-email-s2.png){: .align-center}

-Because this is test notification your Logic app will send you second email asking you to confirm only the traffic redirection.
+Because this is a test notification your Logic App will send you a second email asking you to confirm only the traffic redirection.
 Information from email *App Service Environment NameOfYourASE does not currently have an upgrade available but you can redirect the traffic without upgrade using approve button.* In a real-world scenario when an upgrade will be available your Logic App will send you information that *The traffic from NameOfYourWebAppPrimaryRegion to the NameOfYourWebAppSecondaryRegion has been redirected and the upgrade of NameOfYourASE has started.*

-> **Tip:** You can also send a test notification from the App Service Environment in second region, the Logic App will redirect traffic from the second region to the primary region.
+> **Tip:** You can also send a test notification from the App Service Environment in the second region, the Logic App will redirect traffic from the second region to the primary region.

 ### Logic App run history blade

 Familiarize yourself with the Logic App run using Run history blade.

 1. Open [Azure portal](https://portal.azure.com), sign in with your credentials.
-2. Go to your Logic App using for example the search box at the top, search for *logic-asedemo-prod-02* - please change *asedemo* to your environment name.
+2. Go to your Logic App using for example the search box at the top, search for *logic-asedemo-prod-02* - change *asedemo* to your environment name.
 3. Click *Overview*.
 4. Click *Run history*.
 5. Select last *Succeeded* Logic App run.